Business activities of the Chinese military: Opposition

-The military's business activities were strongly opposed by senior generals, led by Zhang Aiping, then Minister of National Defense of the People's Republic of China.
-At the Standing Committee of the Central Military Commission of the Chinese Communist Party, he strongly pointed out the disadvantages of the military's business activities:
+The military's business activities were strongly opposed by senior generals, led by Zhang Aiping, then Minister of National Defense.
+At the Standing Committee of the Central Military Commissio, he strongly pointed out the disadvantages of the military's business activities:

 If the military and the government engage in business, it will inevitably lead to official corruption, and official corruption will inevitably lead to corruption.
 Wearing military uniforms to engage in business and profiteering is a disgrace to the military and a tragedy to the country.
 Encouraging the military to engage in business and make money is tantamount to destroying the Great Wall.

-Zhang Aiping added: "If we, the people working in the Military Commission, cannot even stop this, and if things continue like this, who will be killed in a war in the future?
+Zhang added: "If we, the people working in the Central Military Commission, cannot even stop this, and if things continue like this, who will be killed in a war in the future?
 We will be killed first.
 If we are killed, we will be cursed, disgraced, and infamous!
 Even our corpses will be tainted for eternity!...
 When the time comes, you can't blame others for wanting to overthrow you!"
 However, the voices in support of the military engaging in business outweighed the opposition, and the policy of the military engaging in business was eventually implemented.

-After 1987, Zhang Aiping retired and Chi Haotian had just joined the Central Military Commission.
-Zhang Aiping invited Chi Haotian to his home, during which he cited a line from Yue Fei's poem " Man Jiang Hong " that reads " The shame of Jingkang has not yet been avenged" and said, "In order to make up for the shortage of military funds, the emperors of the Song Dynasty promoted the strategy of letting the army engage in business.
+After 1987, Zhang Aiping retired and Chi Haotian joined the CMC.
+Zhang invited Chi to his home, during which he cited a line from Yue Fei's poem Man Jiang Hong that reads "The shame of Jingkang has not yet been avenged" and said, "In order to make up for the shortage of military funds, the emperors of the Song dynasty promoted the strategy of letting the army engage in business.
 As a result, the military was neglected and military discipline was lax.
 Facing a small country like Xixia, they were defeated again and again.
 When the Jin army invaded, the central government lost control and the two emperors Huizong and Qinzong were captured.
 This is the 'Jingkang Shame' in history."
-Zhang Aiping's talk about "drinking poison to quench thirst" shocked Chi Haotian.
-After Zhang Aiping's death, Chi Haotian wrote an article "Standing Up to Heaven, and Chasing the Wind and Clouds with Heroic Spirit" to recall this incident.
+Zhang's talk about "drinking poison to quench thirst" shocked Chi.
+After Zhang's death, Chi wrote an article "Standing Up to Heaven, and Chasing the Wind and Clouds with Heroic Spirit" to recall this incident.